hashbang/book/2-Security/3-encryption-symmetric.md

 solve this, we'll use the PKCS#7 algorithm, which pads the message with bytes containing the size of how many

-We'll do a Python implementation; it's left to the reader to design the algorithm for other languages. `chr` converts a number to it's byte equivalent and `ord` converts a byte in a string to it's numeric equivalent.
+We'll do a Python implementation; it's left to the reader to program the algorithm for other languages.

 ```py
 def pad_message(message, desired_length):